Undume/CubesVRZenject/README.md

 Already there are two built versions, an executable for win64 and an .apk for Oculus Quest, in the releases section.

+Only the files inside the _Game folder are mine and open source.

 <img src="screenshot1.png" alt="screenshot">
 <img src="cubeOutside.png" alt="screenshot2">